salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

 - On Wednesday, August 18th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $252.94, for a total transaction of $5,058,800.00.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Vanguard Group Inc. grew its holdings in shares of salesforce.com by 0.4% during the 2nd quarter.
-Vanguard Group Inc. now owns 71,205,534 shares of the CRM provider’s stock worth $17,393,375,000 after purchasing an additional 299,606 shares during the period.
-State Street Corp grew its holdings in shares of salesforce.com by 1.7% during the 2nd quarter.
-State Street Corp now owns 41,409,350 shares of the CRM provider’s stock worth $10,115,062,000 after purchasing an additional 707,629 shares during the period.
-Morgan Stanley grew its holdings in shares of salesforce.com by 20.2% during the 2nd quarter.
-Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after purchasing an additional 2,787,393 shares during the period.
-Geode Capital Management LLC grew its holdings in shares of salesforce.com by 3.8% during the 2nd quarter.
-Geode Capital Management LLC now owns 13,774,687 shares of the CRM provider’s stock worth $3,353,737,000 after purchasing an additional 499,029 shares during the period.
-Finally, Fisher Asset Management LLC grew its holdings in shares of salesforce.com by 3.6% during the 2nd quarter.
-Fisher Asset Management LLC now owns 13,420,800 shares of the CRM provider’s stock worth $3,278,299,000 after purchasing an additional 467,815 shares during the period.
+A number of hedge funds have recently modified their holdings of the stock.
+Duncker Streett & Co.
+Inc. boosted its holdings in salesforce.com by 35.8% in the second quarter.
+Duncker Streett & Co.
+Inc. now owns 163 shares of the CRM provider’s stock worth $40,000 after purchasing an additional 43 shares during the last quarter.
+Bank of Marin boosted its holdings in salesforce.com by 0.4% in the second quarter.
+Bank of Marin now owns 12,000 shares of the CRM provider’s stock worth $2,931,000 after purchasing an additional 43 shares during the last quarter.
+Magellan Asset Management Ltd boosted its holdings in salesforce.com by 2.5% in the second quarter.
+Magellan Asset Management Ltd now owns 1,880 shares of the CRM provider’s stock worth $459,000 after purchasing an additional 45 shares during the last quarter.
+Andesa Financial Management Inc. boosted its holdings in salesforce.com by 2.0% in the second quarter.
+Andesa Financial Management Inc. now owns 2,394 shares of the CRM provider’s stock worth $583,000 after purchasing an additional 46 shares during the last quarter.
+Finally, Reynders McVeigh Capital Management LLC raised its position in salesforce.com by 2.3% in the second quarter.
+Reynders McVeigh Capital Management LLC now owns 2,085 shares of the CRM provider’s stock worth $509,000 after acquiring an additional 46 shares during the period.
 Institutional investors own 77.33% of the company’s stock.

-Several analysts recently weighed in on CRM shares.
-Truist raised their target price on shares of salesforce.com from $287.00 to $300.00 and gave the company a “buy” rating in a report on Thursday, August 26th.
-Zacks Investment Research cut shares of salesforce.com from a “hold” rating to a “sell” rating and set a $273.00 target price on the stock. in a report on Wednesday, August 25th.
-JPMorgan Chase & Co. set a $310.00 price target on shares of salesforce.com in a research note on Wednesday.
-Morgan Stanley increased their price target on shares of salesforce.com from $285.00 to $305.00 and gave the company an “overweight” rating in a research note on Thursday, August 26th.
-Finally, Bank of America increased their price target on shares of salesforce.com from $300.00 to $320.00 and gave the company a “buy” rating in a research note on Thursday, August 26th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have issued a buy rating and two have given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $298.92.
+CRM has been the subject of several research reports.
+Robert W. Baird reiterated a “buy” rating and issued a $295.00 target price on shares of salesforce.com in a research report on Sunday, August 22nd.
+Raymond James upped their target price on shares of salesforce.com from $280.00 to $340.00 and gave the stock a “strong-buy” rating in a research report on Thursday, August 26th.
+Sanford C. Bernstein upped their target price on shares of salesforce.com from $266.00 to $290.00 and gave the stock a “market perform” rating in a research report on Thursday, August 26th.
+KGI Securities upgraded shares of salesforce.com from a “neutral” rating to an “outperform” rating and set a $330.00 target price for the company in a research report on Thursday, August 26th.
+Finally, Jefferies Financial Group assumed coverage on shares of salesforce.com in a research report on Monday, August 23rd.
+They issued a “buy” rating and a $300.00 target price for the company.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $298.92.

 About salesforce.com